-The Marine Engineering Technology curriculum is an inter-disciplinary program based on a thermal power-oriented specialization in classical Mechanical Engineering, with additional courses in electrical power and naval architecture.
+The Marine Engineering Technology curriculum is an inter-disciplinary program based on a thermal power-oriented specialization in classical mechanical engineering, with additional courses in electrical power and naval architecture.
 Theoretical knowledge is reinforced though practical application in labs and through direct operation of marine machinery aboard the University's training ship.
 The program prepares students for careers as engineering officers aboard merchant ships, as well as careers in shipyards, building, inspecting, and repairing vessels.
 In addition to shipping, graduates can work in many other fields, including: offshore exploration and development, petroleum production and refining, power plant operations, construction, and repair, and facilities engineering at institutions such as hospitals and universities.
 License Option Students will take the United States Coast Guard license examination for, and obtain a license as, a Third Assistant Engineer (engine officer) in the United States Merchant Marine.
 These students must participate in the Corps of Cadets and complete specialized training in first aid, CPR, and marine fire fighting.
 While enrolled they must take three summer cruises aboard the Maritime Academy’s training ship.

 The curriculum stresses seamanship, navigation, ship handling and cargo loading.
 Graduates must pass the United States Coast Guard license examination as a third mate (deck officer) in the United States Merchant Marine.
 These careers as officers aboard seagoing vessels often lead to management careers in maritime industries ashore.
 Students must participate in the Corps of Cadets while enrolled and they must take three summer cruises aboard the Maritime Academy’s training ship.

-Cadets who possess the appropriate military aptitude/bearing, academic standing and motivation and receives a positive interview and endorsement form the Officer in Charge of the NRPTC program may apply via the Commandant for the SSO program and if selected on a competitive basis may be offered the opportunity to join the SIP program.
+Cadets who possess the appropriate military aptitude/bearing, academic standing and motivation and receives a positive interview and endorsement form the Officer in Charge of the NROTC program may apply via the Commandant for the SSO program and if selected on a competitive basis may be offered the opportunity to join the SIP program.
 Upon graduation and receipt of a license, Cadets will be commissioned as an Ensign USN.
 They can also apply for active duty in the Navy or another branch of the Armed Forces.

-• Be under the age of 34
+Be under the age of 34

-• Pass a Navy physical exam
+Pass a Navy physical exam

-• Pass the semi-annual Physical Readiness Test
+Pass the semi-annual Physical Readiness Test